lmendezotero/Python-Programming-Others/README.md

-# github-demo-begginerscourse
+# github-begginerscourse
-A simple demo repository to show the basic GIT workflow learned in the begginerscourse
+A simple repository to show the basic GIT workflow learned in the begginerscourse.